DrPayne25/alex-301-portfolio/README.md

 Actual time needed to complete: 9min

+# Task: 03 Nav Header Footer
+Clean UX

+Number and name of feature: ReDo Profile Page

+Estimate of time needed to complete: 1hr

+Start time: ?

+Finish time: ?

+Actual time needed to complete: 2hr Time came from trello showing the time started and ending different will update with times if trello does.

 ### Links and Resources
 * [submission PR](http://xyz.com)
 * Any Links you used as reference